HELVE/RASK/README.md

 # RASK - Read Faster Passively
 Tool to passively increase your reading speed.

 Statistically we read at 300 words a minute although our brain can read faster.
 Unlock your potential by eliminating the need to move your eyes.
-Feed the tool with any type of text, adjust the reading speed (400/minute, 500/minute) and learn, enjoy, discover.
+Feed the tool with any type of text, adjust the reading speed (400/minute, 500/minute, 600/minute) and learn, enjoy, discover.

 Tool/app/plugin?

+Features:
++ rewid/skip word/sentence/paragraph

 ![GALLERY QUAD](/assets/template_visuals/temp-dual-gallery.png)